Firestorm980/Hijax/README.md

 *Note: iOS was tested in simulator.

 #### Version History ####

+##### 0.6.4
+- Fix a bug with links that are `<a href="#">` from causing a reload of the same page.
+- Fix a bug with links that have hashes on another page where the hash target doesn't exist.

 ##### 0.6.3
 - Fix an issue with IE10 not recognizing same domain checks.
 This was blocking AJAX loading (but fell back to a working state).